-ALLOWABLE INVESTMENTS CITY OF CORONA LIMITS STATE CODE LIMITS Instrument Diversification Term Quality Diversification Term Quality Diversified Management Companies, as defined by Section 53601(I) of the Government Code Not to exceed 10% of Portfolio N/A Highest ranking by not less than 2 of the 3 largest rating services; Have an SEC registered investment advisor with more than 5 years of experience and assets under management greater than \$500 million Not to exceed 20% of Portfolio; Not more than 10% of Portfolio in one fund N/A Highest ranking by not less than 2 of the 3 largest rating services; Have an SEC registered investment advisor with more than 5 years of experience and assets under management greater than \$500 million Financial Futures and Financial Option Contracts Not authorized Pursuant to Section 53601 Not to exceed 5 years Pursuant to Section 53601 Medium-Term Notes issued by Corporations Not to exceed 30% of Portfolio Not to exceed 5 years "A" or better ranking by nationally recognized rating service US domiciled corporations or US licensed depository Not to exceed 30% of Portfolio Not to exceed 5 years "A" or better ranking by a nationally recognized rating service US domiciled corporations or US licensed depository Mortgage-backed Pass-Through Securities Collateralized Mortgage Obligations and Asset -Backed Securities Not to exceed 15% of investing agency's surplus Not to exceed 5 years Not to exceed 20% of investing agency's surplus Not to exceed 5 years "A" or higher for issuer debt; must be rated "AA" or higher, by nationally recognized rating service Negotiable Certificates of Deposit issued by a Nationally or State Chartered Bank, a Federal Association, or a State Licensed Branch of a Foreign Owned Bank (Insured by Federal Government) Not to exceed 20% of Portfolio May not exceed shareholder's equity of issuing bank or net worth of issuing S & L or Federal Association Not to exceed 3 years Bank or Savings & Loans with "A1/P1" or better short term debt rating and "A2/A" or better long-term debt rating Not to exceed 30% of Portfolio May not exceed shareholder's equity of issuing bank or net worth of issuing S & L or Federal Association Not to exceed 5 years Not specified
+ALLOWABLE INVESTMENTS CITY OF CORONA LIMITS STATE CODE LIMITS Instrument Diversification Term Quality Diversification Term Quality are greater than \$100,000,000.
+May not represent more than 10% of issuer's outstanding paper than \$100,000,000.
+May not represent more than 10% of issuer's outstanding paper Diversified Management Companies, as defined by Section 53601(I) of the Government Code Not to exceed 10% of Portfolio N/A Highest ranking by not less than 2 of the 3 largest rating services; Have an SEC registered investment advisor with more than 5 years of experience and assets under management greater than \$500 million Not to exceed 20% of Portfolio; Not more than 10% of Portfolio in one fund N/A Highest ranking by not less than 2 of the 3 largest rating services; Have an SEC registered investment advisor with more than 5 years of experience and assets under management greater than \$500 million Money Market Mutual Funds registered with the Securities and Exchange Commission under the Investment Company Act of 1940 Not to exceed 20% of Portfolio N/A Highest ranking by not less than 2 of the 3 largest rating services; Have an SEC registered investment advisor with more than 5 years of experience and assets under management greater than \$500 million Not to exceed 20% of Portfolio; Not more than 20% of Portfolio in one fund N/A Highest ranking by not less than 2 of the 3 largest rating services; Have an SEC registered investment advisor with more than 5 years of experience and assets under management greater than \$500 million

+ALLOWABLE INVESTMENTS CITY OF CORONA LIMITS STATE CODE LIMITS Instrument Diversification Term Quality Diversification Term Quality Federal agency or United States government- sponsored enterprise obligations, participations, or other instruments, including those issued by or fully guaranteed as to principal and interest by federal agencies or United States government- sponsored enterprises.
+May not exceed 75% of Portfolio Not to exceed 5 years No limit Not to exceed 5 years Financial Futures and Financial Option Contracts Not authorized Pursuant to Section 53601 Not to exceed 5 years Pursuant to Section 53601 Medium-Term Notes issued by Corporations Not to exceed 30% of Portfolio Not to exceed 5 years Rated in a rating category of "A" or its equivalent or better by at least one nationally recognized rating service US domiciled corporations or US licensed depository Not to exceed 30% of Portfolio Not to exceed 5 years "A" or better ranking by a nationally recognized rating service US domiciled corporations or US licensed depository Negotiable Certificates of Deposit issued by a Nationally or State Chartered Bank, a Federal Association, or a State Licensed Branch of a Foreign Owned Bank (Insured by Federal Government) Not to exceed 20% of Portfolio May not exceed shareholder's equity of issuing bank or net worth of issuing S & L or Federal Association Not to exceed 3 years Bank or Savings & Loans with "A1/P1" or better short term debt rating and "A2/A" or better long-term debt rating Not to exceed 30% of Portfolio May not exceed shareholder's equity of issuing bank or net worth of issuing S & L or Federal Association Not to exceed 5 years Not specified Non-Government issued Mortgage- Backed Pass- Through Total not to exceed 15% of investing Not to exceed 5 years Securities are rated in a rating category of "AA" or its equivalent Not to exceed 20% of investing Not to exceed 5 years Securities are rated in a rating category of "AA" or its